Post job

 Customer Service7.40%

-Activity assistants spend an average of Less than 1 month on post-employment, on-the-job training.
-During this time, new activity assistants learn the skills and techniques required for their specific job and employer.
-The chart below shows how much time it takes to gain competency as an activity assistant based on U.S. Bureau of Labor Statistics data and data from real activity assistant resumes.
+Accountants spend an average of 1-3 months on post-employment, on-the-job training.
+New activity assistants learn the skills and techniques required for their job and employer during this time.
+The chart below shows how long it takes to gain competency as an activity assistant based on U.S. Bureau of Labor Statistics data and data from real activity assistant resumes.

 • Prevent or manage aggressive behavior among individuals and administer CPR in emergency intervention.